TsuCat/studious-web-sites/README.md

 # studious-web-sites
-A collection of website layouts I practiced.
+A collection of website layouts I practiced creating.